North Dakota Supreme Court justice learns to play bagpipes

 "I don't want to be bothering Al Jaeger.
 He's right next door to me," the North Dakota Supreme Court justice said, standing in her office near the wall she shares with the secretary of state at the Capitol.

-Music is a joy for McEvers, who, in addition to the bagpipes, plays trumpet and sings as an alto, as she is able, the Bismarck Tribune reported.
+Music is a joy for McEvers, who, in addition to the bagpipes, plays trumpet and sings as an alto, as she is able.
 She considers her musical interest a product of her school years in Minto in northeastern North Dakota, participating in multiple activities.

 "I think I was a typical Class B kid who played sports, played music, was in different drama opportunities," McEvers said.
 "Whatever there was to do, you just did it because it was fun."